sajadevo/material-ripple-effects/README.md

 <script crossorigin src="https://unpkg.com/material-ripple-effects/ripple.js"></script>
 ```

-2. material-ripple-effects cdn works using the data attribute on the elements, set the `data-ripple-light` or `data-ripple-dark` on the element you want to have material design ripple effect.
+2. material-ripple-effects cdn works using the data attribute on the element, set the `data-ripple-light` or `data-ripple-dark` on the element you want to have material design ripple effect.

 ```
 <button data-ripple-light="true">Material Ripple</button>